silaarts/My-own-website/content/portfolio/_index.md

 ‘SoCaTel, co-creation with older adults for better access to long-term care services’.
 Fontys, 2017-2018.

-‘Verpleeghuis van de toekomst is een thuis’, Fontys.
-Project of Joost van Hoof, 2014-2016.
+‘Verpleeghuis van de toekomst is een thuis’.
+Project of Joost van Hoof.
+Fontys, 2014-2016.

-‘Understanding technology acceptance by seniors who are aging in place: a dynamic perspective’, Fontys.
-PhD project of Sebastiaan Peek, 2012-2017.
+‘Understanding technology acceptance by seniors who are aging in place: a dynamic perspective’.
+PhD project of Sebastiaan Peek.
+Fontys, 2012-2017.

 ‘Ethics in practice-based research’ (incl. a book), Fontys Ethical Committee, 2013-2018.